Jaycelab/Twitter-Clone/README.md

 # :dog:X (Twitter) clone for dogs and cats:cat:

-## :computer: Tech Stack: MERN with Tailwind
+## :computer: Tech Stack: MERN with Tailwind and DaisyUI

 :notebook: Features: